 - Learn new information

-All of these changes serve to lock the abuse in place, making it harder for the person to simply choose to stop abusing substances.
+As an individual uses drugs, theirbrain chemistry changes.
+This makes it harder to stop participation insubstance abuse.
 The use is no longer under the person’s control.
 It’s become compulsive, as though the addiction controls the person rather than the person controlling the addiction.
-While people who are addicted to drugs might never intentionally harm their coworkers or make decisions that would cause other people pain or distress, the addiction may cause the person to make terrible decisions that can, in turn, have a ripple effect on everyone else the addict interacts with, including people the addict works with.
+This drug addiction may cause the person to make terrible decisions.
+These bad decisionsmay have a ripple effect on everyone else the addict interacts with, including people the addict works with.

-People who are addicted to drugs can face serious consequences that could impact their future job prospects.
-For example, according to the United States Department of Labor, 32.1 percent of fulltime workers ages 18 to 49 who use drugs report having three or more employers in the previous year.
-Among those who do not use drugs, that number drops to 17.9 percent.
-Changing jobs this frequently can look terrible on a resume, and it can make it harder for these workers to find steady employment, especially when these workers are competing in a tough and tight job market.
-Rapid job shifting can also cause financial distress for companies, as they are constantly spending money looking for workers, and then spending money training those new workers.
+Those with drug addiction can face a serious consequence that impacts their future job prospects.
+For example, close to one-third of full-time workers between the ages of 18 to 49 have had three or more employers in the previous year.
+For workers who do not use drugs, that number drops to eighteen percent.
+When an individual changes jobs this frequently, it becomes harder for these workers to find steady employment.
+Rapid job shifting can also cause financial distress for companies, as more money is spent finding and training workers.

 Even workers who don’t spend time in industrial settings can be impacted by on-the-job addiction.
-For example, according to a study published in the Journal of Addicted Diseases, nurses with easy access to prescription medications were most likely to have misused those drugs.
-These nurses know what the drugs do, and they have access to those drugs.
+For example, nurses with easy access to prescription medications are most likely to misuse these drugs.
 An impaired nurse could make a fatal dosing mistake with a patient, or even forget to carry out orders from a doctor.
-These mistakes could cause problems for coworkers, who are asked to repair the damage done, and the mistakes could also be catastrophic for patients, unable to understand why such errors were made in the first place.
+These kinds of mistakes could even be fatal for patients.
+This creates a dangerous work environment for co-workers.

 Signs of Workplace Addiction

-Knowing what an addiction at work can do is only half of the battle.
+Knowing what an addiction in the workplace is only half of the battle.
 It also pays to know the signs of an addiction in coworkers.
 In addition to frequent absenteeism, common signs include:

 - Inconsistent performance